-Without fail, crude jokes about Jones’s virginity Twitter and other social media following her loss.
+Without fail, crude jokes about Jones’s virginity lit up Twitter and other social media following her loss.

 The New York Times wasn’t the first to criticize Jones for talking about her virginity or using sex appeal.
 TMZ made fun of her virginity.
 Others also questioned if her ESPN body issue photo compromised her values.
 On May 25, Jones tweeted in response:

 “go to a museum & look at naked pictures/statues of ppl & its considered art but what I did is not? u see no parts exposed” and later, “Ryan hall is another christian.
 He’s done missions in africa & posed in latest issue.
 Shall u judge him as well?
 John 8:7”

 Some suggested she date fellow Christian virgin Tim Tebow, to which Jones had a witty tweet: “Ask Tebow if he wants a glass of milk.
 If he says yes, ask him if he prefers chocolate. if he says no, then no more Tebow date suggestions.”